EXTRAGALACTIC STAR FORMATION

 My research aims to understand the evolution of starburst galaxies and how the physical processes occurring there differ from those in the Milky Way.
 Through a combination of radio continuum and line data as well as chemical and radiative transfer modeling, I work to constrain the physical conditions and processes associated with star formation in extreme environments.

-HCN and HNC as Heating Tracers
+HCN and HNC as Feedback Tracers

 The NGC 253 Central Molecular Zone.
 White circles indicate the locations of GMCs.
 Colored circles denote radio continuum sources associated with star formation.